From Government to Aspen Chamber Resort Association to the Private Sector, Aspen Takes a Lead in Sustainable Policies and Combating Climate Change

 In order to encourage locals and visitors to not use their cars, Aspen has many complimentary options.
 Since 1993, car trips into Aspen have decreased 10%, with 2019 being the lowest number of car trips in 27 years, while the population in the Roaring Fork Valley has increased substantially.

 - Complimentary bus service in Aspen - The City of Aspen operates eight shuttle routes providing free transit service to more than one million residents and visitors each year.

 - RFTA (Roaring Fork Transit Authority) operates complimentary bus service to Aspen Airport and the Brush Creek Intercept Lot as well as to Snowmass Village/Snowmass Mountain.
-In 2019, RFTA had more than 5 million riders and is the second largest bus system in the state of Colorado.

 - The City of Aspen boasts a unique car-share program, offering residents a fleet of vehicles to rent for a small cost instead of owning a car.

 - The Downtowner was brought in by the City of Aspen in 2017, as an eco-friendly and free way for locals and visitors to travel around Aspen in an electric vehicle.
 In 2021, the Downtowner had 78,000 riders, up from 23,000 in the inaugural year.

 - Most of the City of Aspen's shuttle, transit and car-share vehicles use hybrid and biodiesel technology.